Higher chromatic Thom spectra via unstable homotopy theory

 It is in fact possible to give a construction of $y(1)/v_1$ as a spherical Thom spectrum.
 We will work at $p=2$ for convenience.
 Define $Q$ to be the fiber of the map $2\eta:S^3\to S^2$.
 There is a map of fiber sequences

 By \cite[Theorem 3.7]{davis-mahowald}, the Thom spectrum of the leftmost map is $y(1)/v_1$. \end{remark}

 We end this section by recalling the definition of two Thom spectra which, unlike $y(n)$ and $y_\Z(n)$, are not indexed by integers (we will see that they are only defined at ``heights $1$ and $2$'').
-These were both introduced in \cite{tmf-witten}. \begin{definition} Let $S^4\to \BSpin$ denote the generator of $\pi_4 \BSpin \cong \Z$, and let $\Omega S^5\to \BSpin$ denote the extension of this map, which classifies a real vector bundle of virtual dimension zero over $\Omega S^5$.
+These were both studied in \cite{tmf-witten}. \begin{definition} Let $S^4\to \BSpin$ denote the generator of $\pi_4 \BSpin \cong \Z$, and let $\Omega S^5\to \BSpin$ denote the extension of this map, which classifies a real vector bundle of virtual dimension zero over $\Omega S^5$.
 Let $A$ denote the Thom spectrum of this bundle. \end{definition} \begin{remark} As mentioned in the introduction, the spectrum $A$ has been intensely studied by Mahowald and his coauthors in (for instance) \cite{mahowald-thom, davis-mahowald, mahowald-v2-periodic, mahowald-bo-res, mahowald-imj, mahowald-unell-bott}, where it is often denoted $X_5$. \end{remark} \begin{remark} The map $\Omega S^5\to \BSpin$ is one of $\E{1}$-spaces, so the Thom spectrum $A$ admits the structure of an $\E{1}$-ring with an $\E{1}$-map $A\to \MSpin$. \end{remark} \begin{remark} There are multiple equivalent ways to characterize this Thom spectrum.